auhide/article_finder/README.md

-`html`          - String - the HTML source code *Mandatory* `skip_tags`     - List - tags to be skipped while counting the symbols inside the tags in the whole HTML `clean_tags`    - List - tags to be cleaned as a final filter (as an argument in Cleaner()) `only_body`     - Boolean - True if you want to only get the BODY; default value - False `anchor_text`   - Boolean - False if you want to get the text WITH the anchor tag; default value - True `init_clean`    - Boolean - False for when you don't want to use the Cleaner before the Finder; default value - True
+`html`          - String - the HTML source code *Mandatory* `skip_tags`     - List - tags to be skipped while counting the symbols inside the tags in the whole HTML `clean_tags`    - List - tags to be cleaned as a final filter (as an argument in Cleaner()) `anchor_text`   - Boolean - False if you want to get the text WITH the anchor tag; default value - True `init_clean`    - Boolean - False for when you don't want to use the Cleaner before the Finder; default value - True
 ```